ambarbs/react-simple-drag-and-drop/README.md

 ##### `isDragAndDropElement`: boolean
 Pass this as `true` if you want to drag and drop the complete element

+##### `sourceID`: string
+ID for the Draggable component.
+Required if the complete element is needed to be dropped

 ### Droppable

 ##### `dataKey`: string
 A dataKey to hold some data from the dragged element.
 This dataKey should be same as in the Draggable component

 ##### `selectedSwitch`: number
-Customized data object you want to set and drag to Droppable component.
+Customized data object you want to set and drag to Droppable component

 ##### `onDropCallback`: function
 A callback function for onDrop